ktychn/cse15l-lab-reports/Report3.md

     return newArray;
   }
 ```
-Orirginally, the elements of the input array, `arr`, were being assigned the values of the newArray, `arr`.
-But since the new array was never assigned any values, all its elements are just zero, so all the elements in the new array become zeros as well.
+Originally, the elements of the input array, `arr`, were being assigned the values of the newArray, `arr`.
+But since the new array was never assigned any values, all its elements are just zero, so the elements of `arr` all become zeros as well.
 Since the method is supposed to return a new array with the old array's elements in reversed order, this results in an error unless the array is empty, as is the case with the JUnit test that passes.
 To fix this, the elements of the NEW array needed to be assigned the elements of the input array, in reverse order.
-The method was also initially returning the input array, so the new array `newArray` needed be retunred instead.
+The method was also initially returning the input array, so the new array `newArray` needed be returned instead.
 Changing the statement `arr[i] = newArray[arr.length - i - 1];` to `newArray[i] = arr[arr.length - i - 1];` and returning `newArray` rather than `arr` fixed the issues with this method.

 # Part 2 - Researching Commands